cjdbarlow/Part-One/control_of_breathing.md

 * **Ventral Respiratory Group (VRG)**
   Controls the intercostal muscles, and so is involved in inspiration and expiration.
 * **Apneustic Centre**
-  Modulates DRG function to prevent overexpansion.
-Loss of this area causes **abneusis** - long, deep breaths.
+  Modulates DRG function to prevent over-expansion.
+Loss of this area causes **apneusis** - long, deep breaths.
 * **Pneumotaxic Centre**
  Also modulates the DRG, increasing RR and decreasing V<sub>T</sub> to maintain MV.